Football trafficking: Background

 Coaches, as well as European and Arab middlemen, haggle over the best players, signing some as young as seven on tightly binding pre-contracts – effectively buying them from their families – with the hope of making thousands of dollars selling the boys on to clubs in Europe.
 In other cases, they extort the cost of passage from their families.
 Many take the deeds on houses and even family jewellery in return for their services.

 Former Ghana captain Anthony Baffoe in 2008 said, "the trafficking of children to play football is a reality we must all face...
 There must be better control of illegal academies across Africa."
-According to 2008 estimates by The Observer, producing a single premier-league player once every five years would cover operating costs for an academy.
+According to 2008 estimates by The Observer, producing a single premier-league player once every five years would cover the operating costs for an academy.

 The primary regions from where footballers are trafficked are North Africa and the coastal sub-Saharan west, which are areas with multiple legitimate football academies.
 Hopeful players illegally emigrate from other countries such as Nigeria because "No European scout is crazy enough to go to the slums of Lagos."
 Traffickers are aware that the players who have not been scouted by one of the legitimate academies are unlikely to be sufficiently skilled to play in premier leagues.
 In 2008 an estimated 750,000 players competed for 23 spots at legitimate Qatari football academy Aspire.

 A former director of immigration at Zaventem airport in Brussels told The Independent that allegations of trafficking were "bullshit" claims made by illegal immigrants.

 Anti-trafficking efforts

 Belgian anti-trafficking organization Fondation Samilia created the Football Against Trafficking campaign, which distributed flyers about football trafficking in Ivory Coast.
 By 2015 anti-trafficking activists were criticizing FIFA's certification of agents; in April 2015, FIFA allowed its until-then required licensing process to be replaced by local processes.

-Cameroonian former professional football player Jean-Claude Mbvoumin operates Culture Foot Solidaire, a non-governmental organization (NGO) that helps the stranded footballers and also seeks to raise awareness of the issue.
+Cameroonian former professional football player Jean-Claude Mbvoumin operates Culture Foot Solidaire, a non-governmental organization (NGO) that helps stranded footballers and also seeks to raise awareness of the issue.
 The group estimates most fees paid to traffickers are between £2,000 and £6,500.
 Allegations have been made against Mbvoumin and his NGO that they have engaged in trafficking themselves.
 In 2015 FIFA held a conference on the issue, with Mbvoumin the keynote speaker.
 A few weeks later, a footballer accused Mbvoumin of representing himself as an agent.
 Mbvoumin denied the allegations, saying the payments made had been reimbursements for expenses.